prahul25/music_courseapp/README.md

 ## 🚀 **Demo**

-Check out the live version of MusicLearn [here](https://music-courseapp.vercel.app).
+Check out the live version of Music Mastery [here](https://music-courseapp.vercel.app).

 Feel free to explore the features and functionality of the application.

 ## 🏁 **Getting Started**

-To get started with MusicLearn on your local machine:
+To get started with Music Mastery on your local machine:

 1. **Clone the Repository:**